vduseev/vduseev.github.io/_drafts/2018-05-23-twitter-architecture.md

 #### Description

-If we bring the idea of trading off write speeds for read speed to its absolute, we sould eventually take a look at the approach that pre-calculates the feeds (also called materialized timelines).
+If we bring the idea of trading off write speeds for read speed to its absolute, we should eventually take a look at the approach that pre-calculates the feeds (also called materialized timelines).
 The immediate consistency of the write operation is traded off for a faster feed read operation for each user.
 In order to implement this, each time someone posts a new tweet the timeline of each user must be updated.
 It seems obvious that some caching solution is in order here.
 Memcached might be an option, but it stores the data in a `blob` format.
-Binary *blob* format will require us to pull out the whole timeline of a particluar user, append a new tweet to it, and then put it pack to the cache.
+Binary *blob* format will require us to pull out the whole timeline of a particular user, append a new tweet to it, and then put it pack to the cache.

 Contrary, Redis has a notion of list data structure, which allows us to append tweets without extracting whole timeline from the cache.
 With this approach, each time some user requests a feed, a pre-calculated ready-to-read feed will be obtained from the Redis.